Second temporary cycle track installed to continue route into city

 The bikes are cleaned and sanitised before being handed over, and social distancing is observed at all times, including during collection.

-More information about Leicester Bike Aid, walking and cycling routes is available here.
+More information about Leicester Bike Aid, walking and cycling routes is available on the Choose How You Move website.